weewx/weewx/docs_src/quickstarts/pip.md

 WeeWX V5 requires Python 3.7 or greater.
 Python 2, or earlier versions of Python 3, will not work.

-Although you do not need root privileges to install and configure WeeWX, you may need them to configure pip, you will need them to set up a daemon and you may need them to change device permissions.
+Although you do not need root privileges to install and configure WeeWX using this method, you will need them to set up a daemon, and you may need them to change device permissions.

 While there are many ways to install WeeWX using pip (see the wiki document [_pip install strategies_](https://github.com/weewx/weewx/wiki/pip-install-strategies)